thunderbird/webext-docs/webRequest.rst

    :name: :permission:`webRequestBlocking`

    Allows to use the blocking features of the webRequest API.
 With this permission, listeners can synchronously modify or cancel requests before they are sent or before a response is delivered.
 Without it, listeners can only observe requests without blocking or altering them.

-Request permissions only when needed.
-Unnecessary requests may result in rejection during ATN review.

 .. rst-class:: api-permission-info